Peter-Martin/mobile-subscribers/index.md

 Note that each training iteration used an identically-configured classifier (same random state, same number of hidden layers for neural network, etc.).
-It may be possible to obtain improved prediction results by varying the configuration of each classifier..
+It may be possible to obtain improved prediction results by varying the configuration of each classifier.

 ## Data Sets